- Management of '&'

 <Image control>: Control name

-Name of the Image control to use.
+Name of the Image control to be used.

 X-coordinate of text to draw (in pixels).